Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Introduction

 This paper focuses on {(finite-sample)} type~I~error control for tests on binary outcomes (treatment success/failure) collected from a clinical trial with a control and treatment group (arms) using any RA~procedure.
 The focus on binary outcomes is justified by the fact that most response-adaptive designs both in the literature and in practice consider binary primary outcomes.
-The contributions of the paper are as follows: (1) We generalize the Markov chain of summary statistics first introduced in~\citet{wei1990statistical} to allow for, e.g., known fixed delays, batched designs, and optional stopping at interim analyses.
-(2) We generalize~\citet[eq.
+The contributions of the paper are as follows: (1)~We generalize the Markov chain of summary statistics first introduced in~\citet{wei1990statistical} to allow for, e.g., known fixed delays, batched designs, and optional stopping at interim analyses.
+(2)~We generalize~\citet[eq.
 (1)]{yi2013exact} to such Markov chains and to outcomes coming from a finite exchangeable sequence, showing the generality of this formula.
-(3) Drawing on pioneering statistical developments such as~\citet{Fisher1934method} and~\citet{ barnard1945new}, we use the generalization of~\citet[eq.
+(3)~Drawing on pioneering statistical developments such as~\citet{Fisher1934method} and~\citet{ barnard1945new}, we use the generalization of~\citet[eq.
 (1)]{yi2013exact} to develop an algorithm and provide code to construct and evaluate conditional and unconditional exact tests for trials with binary outcomes that use a, possibly deterministic, RA~procedure.
 While~\citet{wei1990statistical} first proposed the idea of conditional and unconditional exact tests for RA~designs, the trial size considered in that paper was at most $20$ participants, which is an unrealistically small size for two-armed confirmatory clinical trials.

-In contrast, the current paper uses the computational developments in~\citet{jacko2019binarybandit} to calculate the policy-dependent coefficients in the generalized version of~\citet[eq.
-(1)]{yi2013exact}, allowing for trials with up to 960~participants computed on a standard computer.
-(4) We present a computational study where a conditional exact test is shown to have higher power for rejecting the null of no treatment effect in comparison to the unconditional exact approach.
-(5) We illustrate the applicability of the proposed methodology for constructing exact tests through two real examples, one of which is an RA design using a DRA procedure and the other one involves optional stopping at interim analyses.
+In contrast, the current paper uses the computational developments presented in~\citet{jacko2019binarybandit} to calculate the policy-dependent coefficients in the generalized version of~\citet[eq.
+(1)]{yi2013exact}.
+While~\citet{yi2013exact} considered a maximum of 85 participants, our method allows us to generate results for trials with up to 960~participants computed on a standard computer.
+(4)~We present a computational study where a conditional exact test is shown to have higher power for rejecting the null of no treatment effect in comparison to the unconditional exact approach.
+(5)~We illustrate the applicability of the proposed methodology for constructing exact tests through two real examples, one of which is an RA design using a DRA procedure and the other one involves optional stopping at interim analyses.